Saturday Family Playtime

 Folk Jam: Live Music With SongFarmers of Hinesburg

 Do you play an acoustic instrument or just love to sing along to old time, blues, country, and folk music?
 Come join the SongFarmers during their monthly gathering and participate in this wonderful live music offering.
+Listeners also welcome.
 Free and open to the public in the library’s community room, or outdoors as weather allows.

 No registration required.
 Contact alex@carpentercarse.org with any questions.